 Now, some Etsy store owners worry that the cost of logo design can be prohibitively high.

-People shop on Etsy because they want something unique made by a real person, so imbue your logo with your personality – that special flavor and je ne sais quoi that belongs to you and you alone.
+People shop on Etsy because they want something unique made by a natural person, so imbue your logo with your personality – that unique flavor and je ne sais quoi that belongs to you and you alone.

 Etsy describes a brand as “the promise that a shop makes to its customers.”